Squad Number: 14

 LFC Reds: LFC Fan discussions on Jordan Henderson

-Jordan Henderson items available to buy
+Jordan Henderson gifts to buy